-As temperatures have dropped terrifyingly low across the country recently (-4 degrees Fahrenheit?
-How is that even real?), homeowners and landlords have turned their attention to preventing cold-weather home disasters, including frozen pipes.
-When the temperature outside drops below freezing, pipes that aren’t properly heated or insulated run the risk of freezing and cracking due to a buildup of pressure, which can result in flooding and even structural damage.
+As temperatures have dropped terrifyingly low across the country recently—and were often coupled with power outages—homeowners and landlords have turned their attention to preventing cold-weather home disasters, including frozen pipes.
+When the temperature outside drops below freezing, pipes that aren't properly heated or insulated run the risk of freezing and cracking due to a buildup of pressure, which can result in flooding and even structural damage.
 To help keep your home safe this winter, we reached out to the pipe pros at Roto-Rooter for their advice on protecting plumbing during the chilly weeks ahead.

 How to Prevent Pipes from Freezing